 2013 was a very interesting year for me.
 It was a year of huge growth and accomplishment, but also of immense sadness and loss.
 Mostly I think it was a year of transition.

-January began with me finished with breast cancer surgeries and radiation and starting an oral chemo regimen that was supposed to help reduce my fairly high chance of cancer recurrence.
+January began with me finished with breast cancer surgeries and starting an oral chemo regimen that was supposed to help reduce my fairly high chance of cancer recurrence.
 It was a time of fear of the unknown and doing anything to safeguard against cancer seemed reasonable and desirable.
 Unfortunately, my body did not tolerate the meds and I became one very sick puppy.
 So sick that dying of cancer seemed like the more desirable route and I stopped taking those drugs.
 Which actually turned out to be a good thing because it totally changed my mindset about the meaning of health.

 February found me making my bucket list, convinced that going off the chemo would somehow invite cancer back into my body.
 The expression ‘to live like you are dying’ became very real to me and it gave me the courage to make changes in my life.
 One being the strength to step away from a friend whose arrogance and thinly veiled elitism and heterosexism, constant whining (although she was the most privileged person I know) and boundary violations had worn me raw.
 I never, ever end relationships - always thinking that there’s a way to make adjustments - but I finally said I couldn't do it anymore.
 It was a huge step for me in gaining back some power, something I’m told is a big step for people who have experienced rape.